top of page

 Image of site author

-As stated on the JMARS website, JMARS is "an acronym for Java Mission-planning and Analysis for Remote Sensing.
+"an acronym for Java Mission-planning and Analysis for Remote Sensing.
 It is a geospatial information system (GIS) developed by ASU's Mars Space Flight Facility to provide mission planning and data-analysis tools to NASA scientists, instrument team members, students of all ages, and the general public.
 JMARS has been available to the public since 2003 and is used in over 65 countries with more than 6,000 active users."

 Questions?
 Comments?
 Need help?
 Email me, Mrs. Jackie Kane, at usingrs@gmail.com.